Southern Connecticut State University Department of Library Sciences Presents

 Fee Does Not Include:

-• SCSU tuition and summer registration fee, personal expenses, touring, books, laundry, snacks, medical and living expenses, or any additional expenses that alter the itinerary or arrangements
+SCSU's tuition and summer registration fee ($1,399.00 for undergraduates enrolling in three credits, $1,756.00 for graduates enrolling in three credits or $3,457.00 for graduates enrolling in six credits), personal expenses, touring, laundry, snacks, medical and living expenses, or any additional expenses that alter the itinerary or arrangements.

-The program fee does not include the cost of an International Student Identity Card (ISIC), which provides supplemental travel insurance to the purchaser.
-Every student who has not purchased the SCSU (Aetna) student health plan is required to purchase an ISIC card at the price of $22.50 for SCSU students and $25 for all others.
+Office of International Education at 203-392-5454.
 For more information, contact the Office of International Education at 203-392-5454.
 The cost of obtaining a valid passport, visa and textbooks are also participants' responsibility.
 With the exception of at least 3 group dinners, some lunches and dinners will not be included.
 Dining is very reasonable in China; plan to spend about $15 to $25 per day on meals.

 This program accepts no responsibility for personal property, which must be insured separately if so desired; in particular, students are urged not to bring valuables with them.
 The program reserves the right to make changes required by circumstances.